jordhiebert/cm3070-yardsentry/README.md

 You can access the device web interface with any web browser, using the IP address output on the debug monitor: http://<IP_ADDRESS>

-### Home Assistant integration
+### MQTT integration

-TODO: Home Assistant integration description.
+This project publishes detection events based on configuratiokn in mqtt.h.